 As children, we begin our lives with our eyes and arms wide open to all of the world’s possibilities, with our hands ever-reaching, always trying to grasp for more.
 More food, more knowledge, more love, more experience, more life.
 These are the years that belong to our days of yearning.

 As teenagers, every little thing that happens in our lives becomes an event.
-Every little thing becomes a dramatic matter of life and death, but most importantly everything we wish, hope and want for matters.
-And we let our minds drift off into the clouds, believing that anything can be accomplished if we simply try, and that no dreams are too big or out-of-reach if we want them bad enough.
+Every little thing becomes a dramatic matter of life and death, but most importantly, everything we wish, hope and want for matters.
+We let our minds drift off into the clouds, believing that anything can be accomplished if we simply try, and that no dreams are too big or out-of-reach if we want them bad enough.
 These are the years that belong to our dreams.

 As adults, things become a little more complicated.

-We settle for the comfort of stability (understandable) and knowing where we are going to be in the next 5 years, and act bitterly and judgementally towards the people who are going after their dreams, placing mental bets on how long they will actually last.
+We settle for the comfort of stability and knowing where we are going to be in the next 5 years.
+We behave bitterly and judgementally towards the people who are going after their dreams, placing mental bets on how long they will actually last.
 These are the years that belong to our fears and doubts.

 So dare to live.
 Dare to challenge yourself, push yourself and dare to allow yourself to fail without feeling like a failure.

 Let’s make these years, the rest of our years, belong to our dreams, passion, creativity and happiness.
 Let’s make these years make our lives worth living.

 Follow me on Instagram @sundaylovexo